mhwewe/WarFrame-Prices/README.md

 10- Add auto refresh for all of the  items, also add a way to customize how long every refresh takes with the minimum of once per 5 seconds(so that the app does not crash)

+11- don'tlet the search button work until the last search has finished.

 What I learned: